The Latest: US deploying Marines to Middle East as it pounds Iran

-U.S. Marines are being deployed to the Middle East as American and Israeli strikes keep pounding Iran and the Islamic Republic keeps attacking Persian Gulf shipping and energy infrastructure.
-Earlier Friday, U.S. Defense Secretary Pete Hegseth said in regards to Iran’s chokehold on global oil shipments that “we have been dealing with it and don’t need to worry about it.”
+About 2,500 U.S. Marines are being deployed to the Middle East as American and Israeli strikes keep pounding Iran and the Islamic Republic keeps attacking Persian Gulf shipping and energy infrastructure.
+As Iranian threats choke global oil shipments, U.S. Defense Secretary Pete Hegseth said “we have been dealing with it and don’t need to worry about it.”

-Hegseth also told a Pentagon briefing, without providing evidence, that Iran’s Supreme Leader Mojtaba Khamenei “ is wounded and likely disfigured. ” Khamenei has not been seen in public since taking over leadership.

-All six crew members aboard a U.S. military KC-135 refueling aircraft that crashed in western Iraq are dead and the circumstances are being investigated, the American military said.
-The crash brings the U.S. death toll in Operation Epic Fury to at least 13 service members.

 A large explosion rocked a square in Tehran that was filled with people for annual Quds Day demonstrations in support of the Palestinians, Iranian state television reported.
 Thousands chanted “death to Israel” and “death to America.”